 Now, many of the people that Moses was speaking to here were born in the wilderness after the events that he is speaking of.
 And yet, he speaks to all of the people as if they were the ones who did what he recalls in the events.
 This is a very early usage in the Bible of, "If the shoe fits, wear it."

 We in the church have come along at the end of a long stream of the history of the people of God.
-And yet, as God sees it (and I hope as you see it too), there's a direct connection between us and Israel in the wilderness.
-And it is not merely ethnically, but (more importantly) spiritually.
+And yet, as God sees it (and I hope as you see it too), there is a direct connection between us and Israel in the wilderness.
+And it is not merely ethnically, but more importantly spiritually.
 It is as though we are all part of the same Body.
-And the challenge for us is whether we can take what Moses says personally—as if WE were standing there, listening to him direct his admonitions to us.
+And the challenge for us is whether we can take what Moses says personally—as if we were standing there, listening to him direct his admonitions to us.
 And what Moses reflects on is that, 38 years before, the Israelites stood on the border of the Promised Land.
 And that generation lost their nerve to go in and possess the Land.
 Thirty-eight years and a whole generation of people (including Moses, Aaron, and Miriam) were lost!

 The challenge here is that these new generations not do the same.
 That is, the ones who were actually hearing Moses' voice.
 He is addressing them as though they made the mistakes.
 Some of them, undoubtedly, did but the majority of them did not.
 They were born afterwards.
 And what Moses is saying here is "One generation and 38 years wasted is enough.
 Let's not repeat the same mistakes."
 Given the way that Moses began his address, I think he is showing that one of the major reasons for Israel's earlier failures was a crisis of leadership.
 So what Moses first addresses here, with these new generations, is that they not do the same.